The curriculum is the means by which we develop the potential of all the pupils at Kirkoswald C of E School.

 We therefore provide opportunities for all children to develop skills and competences across the full range of curriculum subjects.
 The foundation subjects are introduced through our contexts for learning and we feel that it is important that children know what subject they are studying so that we can support their growing depth of learning in that particular subject area and enable them to build on previous skills and knowledge in a well planned and considered context.

 Children are familiar with working practically in mathematical and scientific situations to maximise their enquiry and problem-solving skills.
 Independence is encouraged and children are responsible for accessing their own equipment which is stored in clearly labelled and colour coded containers for ease of use.
 They have ownership of and file their own work developing a keen sense of pride in what they do.
 They are then actively involved in the selection of work for their Record of Achievement which is used to celebrate all childrens’ successes and is built upon throughout their entire primary experience, providing a detailed record of the progress of each child.

 Children are taught in a variety of groups, have established talk partners and different teaching styles are adopted to suit the needs of classes, groups and individuals.
 Lessons have focused objectives and success criteria for learners are established.

 - Art & Design

 - Personal, Social & Health Education

 These follow the guidelines from the National Curriculum Document.
 Teachers adapt and invent new schemes or work to fit the chosen contexts for learning keeping teachers and children interested.

 The School currently has the facility of ten wireless laptops with Broadband Internet Access.
 The School has also recently upgraded its Information Technology (IT) to incorporate ten new computers and a library/resource area.
 The children have received the Cumbrian Gold Standard for their computing work.
-Interactive whiteboards are installed in all teaching spaces and staff are trained in their use. iPads have been introduced into each class to trial during 2013/14.
+Interactive whiteboards are installed in all teaching spaces and staff are trained in their use.
+We have a suite of 20 iPads for classroom use.